chakri1804/My_Resume/resume_complier/markdown/resume.md

     * The module was capable of tracking nodes in a radius of 100m in closed room environment and around 200m in an outdoor environment.

 **Smart Meter**

-Made a working prototype of a smart energy meter capable of tracking energy consumption and relaying it to a server in real-time.
+Made a working prototype smart energy meter capable of tracking energy consumption and relaying it to a server in real-time.

 Work Experience
 ---------------